We believe that the inclusion of new and missing voices is

 - Create a safe space for conflict resolution.

-Identifying and cultivating new voices and fresh perspectives and strategies on maximizing their inclusion in various events taking place at the 2018 IFF.
+- Increase Diversity: Identifying and cultivating new voices and fresh perspectives and strategies on maximizing their inclusion in various events taking place at the IFF.

-Improving the understanding of how the various communities are connected, their needs and shares goals.
-Illuminating current and potential relationships along with identifying lines of commonality across cultures and region.
+- Network Discovery: Improving the understanding of how the various communities are connected, their needs and shared goals.
+Illuminating current and potential relationships along with identifying lines of commonality across cultures and regions.

 All the Diversity & Inclusion Fund contributors are featured on the website and materials, and will be celebrated during the all-participant opening ceremony!